TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Windows/SSHKeyWindows.rst

 * Copy and insert :file:`%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`
 * Right click into the folder and select ``New->Short Cut``
 * Copy and insert %ProgramFiles%\PuTTY\pageant.exe "<full path to your saved private key.ppk>".
 * Click ``Next``.
+If you get an error the program could not be found, delete the argument with your private key file and continue without an argument
+* Name your new shortcut and click ``Finish``
-If you get an error the program could not be found, delete the argument with your private key and continue.
-But check then the properties of the shortcut and add your private key again if it's not already there.
+* If you had to delete your private key file, check the properties of the newly created shortcut and add your private key again if it's not already there

 Pageant will run as background task, place a nice little icon into your tray icons and start automatically after your login.